swiftly-solution/documentation/docgen/output/events/gameevents/oninstructorserverhintcreate.md

 ---

 # OnInstructorServerHintCreate
-This event is triggered when create a hint using data supplied entirely by the server/map.
-Intended for hints to smooth playtests before content is ready to make the hint unneccessary.
-NOT INTENDED AS A SHIPPABLE CRUTCH
+This event is triggered when instructor_server_hint_create is triggered.
 ::: tabs
 @tab Lua
 ```lua